 Fashion: Not a Very Modern Concept

-Fashion might seem to be a modern concept, however what it represents goes back in history to very old times.
-It won’t be wrong if we say that every piece of clothing tells a story.
-As dressing up has not always been a means just to cover the body, instead it has always represented an idea about the person who is wearing it; who they are, where they come from, what they do.
+Fashion might seem like a modern concept, but its roots trace back to ancient times.
+Every piece of clothing tells a story, as dressing up has never been solely about covering the body.
+It has always represented an idea about the person wearing it: who they are, where they come from, and what they do.

-When different groups of people live together, especially when that lifetime spans through centuries customs and traditions are made alongside differentiating aspects.
+When diverse groups of people live together, especially over centuries, customs and traditions naturally emerge alongside distinct cultural aspects.

 Iran family

-I remember a Polish couple who were astonished by this unique clothing style they saw Tehranian boys and girls wore normally.
-These couples were again surprised to see how in different cities they visited, and the Nomads they joined on a yearly migration people wore their traditional, local dresses in all their magnificence and glory.
-The way both men and women dress up for work, for having a night out with friends, visiting people, or simply taking a walk at a park can be truly suggestive, innovative, and beautiful at the same time.
-“You can see well-dressed men and women you can always get inspiration on your own clothing from!” said the Polish couple on their visit to Iran.
+I recall a Polish couple who were astonished by the unique clothing styles they saw in Tehran.
+They were equally surprised by the traditional, local dresses worn in other cities and among nomads during their annual migrations.
+The way both men and women dress for work, social outings, visiting friends, or simply taking a walk in the park can be truly suggestive, innovative, and beautiful.
+“You can see well-dressed men and women and always get inspiration for your own clothing!” the Polish couple remarked during their visit to Iran.

 2957573888 399d97bfba h